Abbotsford Foreclosure Litigation Lawyers

 The goal of foreclosure is to allow the lender to recover the debt, while also giving the borrower an opportunity to repay the loan or negotiate a resolution before the property is sold.
 Foreclosure in BC is handled through the Supreme Court, and unlike power of sale processes used in some other provinces, it involves court oversight at each stage to ensure fairness and legal compliance.

-Foreclosure litigation in British Columbia begins when a lender files a petition with the BC Supreme Court after a borrower defaults on their mortgage.
-A default can happen for several reasons, including:
+Foreclosure litigation in Abbotsford typically begins when a lender files a petition with the BC Supreme Court after the borrower has defaulted on their mortgage.
+A default may occur for several reasons, such as:

 • Missed mortgage payments